 6.2 Scenario description

-The basic user data exchange scenarios is that a terminal or an entity would like to receive discrete sets of user data from another terminal or to send data to another terminal.
-For example, a mobile phone wants to retrieve all the contacts and calendar data stored in another terminal, another example would be that an entity in the network wants to receive a status report, or wants to retrieve the browsing history of the streaming media player on the terminal for later statistics.
+The basic user data exchange scenarios is that a terminal or an entity wants to receive discrete sets of user data from another terminal or to send data to another terminal.
+For example, a mobile phone wants to retrieve all the contacts and calendar data stored in another terminal, another example would be that an entity in the network wants to receive a status report, or wants to retrieve the browsing history of the streaming media player on the terminal for later statistics purpose.

-In this case, typically these user data are of small sizes and may be stored with different format between the two terminals because the two terminals have different operation platform or different data management applications.
-Normally the data providing party will generate a data package which contains multiple categories of data, and the other party receives the data package and performs data analysing, followed by certain operations according to the original purpose of this data acquainting process.
+In those cases, typically these user data are of small sizes and may be stored with different formats in the two terminals because of different operation platform or different data management applications.
+To exchange data, normally the data providing party will generate a data package which contains multiple categories of data, and the other party receives the data package and performs data analysing, followed by certain operations according to the original purpose of this data acquainting process.

-As in the description above, this scenario of data exchanging covers following operations:
+As in the description above, these scenario of data exchanging covers the following operations:

 Export: Export selected user data from party A as an accessible data package.

 Transfer: Party A transfer this package to party B by any approach.
-Meanwhile, this step doesn’t need to be real time.
+This step doesn’t need to be real time.
 Any extra processing during the transfer step could be conducted on the data package, or even move the data package to another depository and reach it sometime later when necessary.

-Analyse: Party B open the package and performs carefully analysing, retrieve all the data it needed or supported according to the pre-defined data format or expression, and followed by certain operations according to the retrieved data.
+Analyse: Party B open the package and performs carefully analysing, retrieve all the data it needs or supports according to the pre-defined data format or expression, followed by certain operations according to the retrieved data.

 7 User data exchange method